DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 [This repo](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Code) contains the code for this documentation.
 Code includes the starting point for this hackathon and a fully implemented application.

-## Prerequirements
+## Prerequisits

 No extra tooling will be required due to the LowCode platform except for a browser.
 No deep GitHub/ Git know-how is required.
-It is only required to download files for the partially implemented application and the fully implemented data model from GitHub.
+It is only required to download files for the partially implemented application and the partially implemented data model from GitHub.

 ## Session preparation

-Power Platform is LowCode environment that is probably new to most of us.
-Therefore read the following chapters BEFORE the hackathon.
+Power Platform is a LowCode environment that is probably new to most of us.
+Therefore read the following chapter BEFORE the hackathon.
 Otherwise you won't be able to do much coding:

 1. Get familiar with Platform & Application Scenario [here](/01_PrimerPPAppScenario.md)<br>